itopstack/eth-bsc-sniperbot/README.md

     "GASLIMIT": "1000000", //custom gas limit
     "GWEI": "5",
-    "AUTOSELL": "TRUE",  //if true then the bot will detect profits and sell for you "AUTOSELLPERCENT": "110"  //set the % profit to sell at }
+    "AUTOSELL": "TRUE",  //if true then the bot will detect profits and sell for you "AUTOSELLPERCENT": "110",  //set the % profit to sell at "HONEYPOTCHECK": "TRUE", //if honeypot detection is on or off "MINLIQ": "1", //contract must have this amount of liq at minimum such as 1 eth or 1 bnb "MAXLIQ": "100" //contract must have this amount of liq at maximum such as 100 eth or 100 bnb }
 ```